Writer/Surfer

 Sizing Recommendation: For half sizes, we recommend sizing at least to the next size up

 Olukai’s Tuahine takes the timeless design and comfort of the ubiquitous leather flip flop and gives it the major upgrade it deserves.
 For years, I’ve been a hopeless devotee of the tan leather flip flop because they get more comfortable over time and are incredibly durable.
-Some major drawbacks of leather flip flops, though, is generally you want to avoid getting them wet.
+One major drawback of leather flip flops, though, is generally you want to avoid getting them wet.
 This isn’t always possible when spending days at the beach or near the pool.
 The fact that Olukai’s Tuahines are made with waterproof leather is a huge durability upgrade for those accustomed to leather sandals that only get better with time.

-The second enhancement is in the Tuahine’s sole that features a wet-grip rubber that is also non-marking for boaters and fishermen among us.
-In testing we found that the Tuahines also offered the best arch support of any flip flop we tested, and featured a cupped heel for optimum fit with no break-in period needed.
+The second enhancement is in the Tuahine’s sole which features a wet-grip rubber that is also non-marking for boaters and fishermen among us.
+In testing, we found that the Tuahines also offered the best arch support of any flip flop we tested, and featured a cupped heel for optimum fit with no break-in period needed.
 The only knock on the Olukais is they seemed to run a bit small, so we’d recommend sizing up.
 That, and they’re some of the priciest on the list.

 Check Price on REI Check Price on Backcountry

-Best Value Sandals
+Best Value (Sandals)

-Teva Universal ($55)
+Teva Original Universal ($55)

 Cons: Not a ton of structure or arch support